 Nearly 800,000 people will experience a stroke this year, that is 1 stroke every 40 seconds.
 What is a stroke?
 Stroke is a type of cardiovascular disease.
 It affects the arteries leading to and within the brain.
 A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or bursts.
 When that happens, part of the brain cannot get the blood (and oxygen) it needs, so it starts to die.
 A stroke can happen to anyone at any age.
 80% of strokes can be prevented by reducing personal risk factors.

 Walk with a Doc is a walking program for everyone interested in taking steps for a healthier lifestyle.
-In addition to the numerous health benefits you’ll also get
+In addition to the numerous health benefits, you’ll also receive:

 Healthy lifestyle tips